“You can be indie and still do major shit.”

 Do you have any idols or sources of inspiration for your career?—Any favorite artists?

 Oh, for sure, I would say Kanye and Pharrell are my biggest musical inspirations by far.
 Just because of us growing up with them and seeing the two differences of their career.
-You had Kanye who wanted to go beyond the level of just making beats, where Pharrell found comfort in that shadow-like position and ascended to a phenomenal level in his career just like Kanye did, but differently.
-I remember seeing Pharrell in Frontin’ and just connecting, “Oh he’s not just doing the hooks on these songs, he’s making the beats, too.”
-So acknowledging the mindset the two of them had for what they wanted is a storybook to me.
+You had Kanye who wanted to go beyond the level of just making beats, where Pharrell found comfort in that shadow-like position and ascended to an unprecedented level in his career just like Kanye did, but differently.
+I remember seeing Pharrell in Frontin’ and just connecting, “oh, he’s not just doing the hooks on these songs, he’s making the beats, too.”
+So acknowledging the two of them had for what they wanted is a storybook to me.
 And that is where I get my grand and pop star nature from as well.
 To me, they’re the blueprint—whichever way you do it, with hard work and consistency, you always come out on top.

 You mentioned earlier that you went under a different alias for a while at the start of your career—

 How would you say yourself as an artist has evolved from that name?
 Were there any experiences you look back on as specific lessons?